Programmable Complex Waveform Generator Model 259

 Dual Oscillator Model 258 and Model 258v

 The "Dual Oscillator 258" (right) is perhaps "the" classic Buchla VCO.
 The upper Oscillator is Sine to Sawtooth, the lower Sine to Rectangle.
 Model 258 has at least three Clone versions, the Model 258r, the Model 258r with historic components and the Model 258v, by Mark Verbos.
-I have the two last-mentioned versions, which, in all diversity, both have their merits.
+I own the two last-mentioned variations, which, in all diversity, both have their merits.
 The Model 258v has CV inputs in place instead of the "Fine Tuning" axes.
 My favorite is the model with the historic components, because it is somewhat "eggier". ;-)

 What fascinates me about this Double Oscillator is how immensely "straight forward" it is.
 It raises no questions, has clear playing fields (top sawtooth / bottom rectangle), allows cross modulation and sounds just like the "VCO for the island".